 The older usage of the family Liliaceae was an all-inclusive collection of plants that are considered in most recent classifications to belong to many families in at least two Orders, Asparagales and Liliales.
 The Amaryllidaceae are now considered part of the Asparagales.

 The boundaries of the amaryllis family are sometimes stretched or shrunk to include other related groups.
-Recently, taxonomists have submerged the amaryllis family into Alliaceae, the Onion Family.
-I chose to retain the Amaryllidaceae as a separate taxonomic entity.
+Recently, taxonomists have merged the amaryllis family with Agapanthus and Alliaceae, the Onion Family, both now included in the Amaryllidaceae as a single taxonomic entity.
+Amaryllidaceae is now composed of Agapanthoideae, Allioideae, and Amaryllidoideae.
+I'll treat them separately here under the old names.

 Visit the new Great Lakes Bulb Society home page.